Jwilson183/downbeat/README.md

 The time signature and tempo might change with different levels.

 NOTE: Josiah is a poopypants.
 Also, make slippery and sticky surfaces in different levels.
 And jumpy surfaces.

+Sprite movement when beat hits
+Something special on the beat drop color changing on the down beat.
+Maybe becomes photo negative